PurveshShinde/Emotion-based-music-recommendation-system/README.md

 ## 📁 Project Structure

+Emotion-based-music-recommendation-system/
+│
-app.py
+├── app.py
-requirements.txt
+├── requirements.txt
-muse_v3.csv
+├── muse_v3.csv
-model.h5
+├── model.h5
-haarcascade_frontalface_default.xml
+├── haarcascade_frontalface_default.xml
+│
-assets/
+└── assets/
-main_ui.png
-emotion_scan.png
-result_songs.png
+├── main.png
+├── scan.png
+└── output.png

+— this is the version you should paste into your README.

 ---